-Working closely with our tax department, our estate planning attorneys assists various individuals, especially members of our firm’s corporate clients with their estate planning.
-Taking into consideration the assets of the estate and the commercial interests of our client, including shares in a company, membership interest in a close corporation, we utilise our knowledge gained from years of experience to, not only achieve optimal commercial and tax benefits but, also providing for the client’s family before and after death.
+Working closely with our tax department, our Estate Planning Attorneys assists various individuals, especially members of our firm’s corporate clients with their estate planning.
+Taking into consideration the assets of the estate and the commercial interests of our client, including shares in a company, membership interest in a close corporation, our estate planning attorneys utilise our knowledge gained from years of experience to, not only achieve optimal commercial and tax benefits but, also providing for the client’s family before and after death.

 Our estate administration attorneys have developed a streamlined approach to ensure that beneficiaries and executors are assisted expeditiously and effectively during the administration of a deceased estate and in accordance with the wishes of the deceased.

 We are sensitive to the fact that the administration of a deceased estate can be a complex and uncertain exercise for appointed executors and beneficiaries alike.
-As a result we take all the required steps to ensure that a deceased estate is reported and administered as speedily as possible.
+As a result, our estate planning attorneys take all the required steps to ensure that a deceased estate is reported and administered as speedily as possible.

-Estate planning is legal mechanisms used to ensure a client’s property rights are secured and that their estate is dissolved upon their death in accordance to their wishes.
+Estate planning is legal mechanisms used to ensure a client’s property rights are secured and that their estate is dissolved upon their death in accordance with their wishes.

 Estate planning can be utilised to ensure continuity of commercial interests where the client was a member, shareholder or director to ensure the commercial interest continues to benefit his estate or family.